Introduction to Antibodies and Vaccination

 Synthesis of Antibodies

 As stated earlier, antibodies are formed by the plasma cells.
 These cells arise from B lymphocytes during their processing in the bone marrow and liver.
-Thus, the synthesis of antibodies involves preprocessing of B lymphocytes, formation and activation of B cell clone, and formation of antibodies by plasma cells.
+Thus, the synthesis of antibodies involves preprocessing of B lymphocytes, formation and activation of B cell clones, and formation of antibodies by plasma cells.

 Processing of B lymphocytes